cjddmut/Unity-2D-Platformer-Controller/README.md

 If your game has moments where it needs to leverage gravity or drag then disable the motor during these moments.

+**My character seems to puch into walls when dashing or falling!**
+This appeared somewhere around 5.0.1.
+Turn on continous detection on the rigidbody2d attached with the motor to fix.

 **Can I use PlatformerMotor2D for controlling AI movements?**
 Sure can.
 PlatformerMotor2D doesn't know anything about inputs, it just acts on information passed to it.
 An AI script can interface with the motor similarly how a player controller script could.
+A very simple example is included in the SimpleAI scene.

 **I let go of the joystick and my GameObject isn't sliding the distance it is supposed to!**
 If you're using the supplied PlayerController2D script or one of your own in which you use Input.GetAxis() then there's a built in deceleration in what Input.GetAxis() returns.
 This can definitely be impacting the distance the GameObject skids to a stop!
 To see a true skid to stop, set normalizedXMovement to zero.